 - Carcinoid tumors are often diagnosed in your 50s and 60s.

 - Pheochromocytoma usually starts if you're 40 to 60.

 - Merkel cell cancer tends to happen when you're over 70.

 Gender affects your risk for certain NETs.
 Men are more likely to get pheochromocytoma and Merkel cell cancers.
 Women are at slightly higher risk for most carcinoid tumors.

 African-Americans are more likely than whites to get carcinoid tumors of the stomach, intestines, and other parts of the GI tract.

 Weakened Immune System

 Your immune system is your body's defense against germs.
-Anything that weakens it, such as HIV/AIDS or an organ transplant, can raise your risk for NETs.
+Anything that weakens it, such as HIV or an organ transplant, can raise your risk for NETs.

 Too Much Sun